 Anthony Matos

 I graduated with a BS in Film Production from Southern Adventist University in May, 2018 and immediately started working in the film industry.
-I freelanced in the Chattanooga, TN and Atlanta, GA area while working on pre-production for my short film “from their perspective”, which we shot between October, 2018 and January, 2019.
+I freelanced in the Chattanooga, TN and Atlanta, GA area while working on pre-production for my short film “blue jay”, which we shot between October, 2018 and January, 2019.

 I aim to make content that’s meaningful to both artist, viewer, and client.
 My work is very personal and features the conflict and struggle most prevalent in my own life and those close to me.
 I hope that viewers find that honesty and can relate it to similar emotions they’ve felt in their lives.
 The importance of connection and honesty are common themes throughout my work.